“Waldron maintains pulse and purpose”

 Michael is the founder and Artistic Director of the London Choral Sinfonia.
-From the autumn of 2017 he will take up the post as Conductor and Musical Director of Islington Choral Society.
+He is the 2018 Iford Arts New Generation Conductor.
+In the autumn of 2017 he took up the post as Conductor and Musical Director of Islington Choral Society.
 He has been Artistic Director of London Lyric Opera since 2012, Musical Director of the Epworth Choir since 2014, founder and Artistic Director of the Pinnacle Ensemble, and also currently holds positions with Guildford Choral Society, the University of West London Chamber Choir, and the Choir of Chelsea Old Church.
 He has worked with the Hamburg Symphony Orchestra, Britten Sinfonia, Academy of Ancient Music, the Orchestra of the Age of Enlightenment, the London Camerata, and the English Arts Chorale, alongside conductors including Sir Jeffrey Tate and Stephen Layton.

 A champion of new music, Michael has premiered new works and recordings with a number of composers including Francis Grier, Richard Pantcheff, Tarik O’Regan and Oliver Rudland.
 He will premiere two new works this season by the LCS Composer-in-Residence, Owain Park.
 He recently premiered a new work by Oliver Rudland with a libretto by the Poet Laureate, Carol Ann Duffy.
 His realisation of Francis Grier’s epic Sword in the Soul was premiered in 2010 and featured poet Sir Geoffrey Hill and librettist Alice Goodman.